 While you’re there, check out the Annecy Castle Museum, which was once a residence for the Counts of Geneva in the 13th and 14th centuries.

 Then, check out the best little place in Annecy: Palais de L’Isle.
 This tiny place was a former medieval castle and prison before becoming a small history and art museum.
 It is located in the middle of the Thiou canal too!

-If you go in the spring or summer, definitely take a paddleboat out on the lake, bike around the lake, and stroll along the famous canals.
+If you go in the spring or summer, definitely take a paddleboat out on the lake, bike around the lake, or stroll along the famous canals.

 And if you’re up for a hike, Mount Veyrier is a great hike that starts from the town of Annecy and ends with a fantastic view of the lake!
 It takes about a few hours to complete this hike.

 Then, after all of the walking, you’ve earned some French hearty alpine food!
 Raclette (a semi-hard cheese that is placed under a heat lamp and then you scrape the melty cheese on potatoes, gherkins, etc.), Tartiflette (a tasty, cheesy potato dish with bacon, cream, onions, and wine), or my favorite, Fondue Savoyarde that you can dip bread in, are perfect foods to try here!
 Head to L’Etage for all of the above!
 Note that you’ll likely have to go for lunch here as you’ll need to get the evening train back to Lyon.

 Once you’ve enjoyed your time in Annecy, it is time to wrap up your time in the Alps, head back to Lyon, and prepare for the last stop of your one week in France.